 The Israeli occupation authorities exercise a harsh and arbitrary policy against Palestinian houses and other establishments in Jerusalem City; they seek to expel the Palestinians by denying them building permits and demolishing their homes and shops.
-In 2018, the Israeli occupation authorities carried out demolitions of 68 residential houses and 178 shops, also informing over 125 house and shop owners in Jerusalem of demolition notices, according to statistics by the PLO's Abdullah Hourani Center for Studies and Documentation.
+Field documentation showed that the Israeli authorities demolished 128 Palestinian homes in Jerusalem in 2022.

-Israeli security forces issue orders to expel Palestinian worshipers from Al-Aqsa Mosque by five different ways, as follows:
+Israeli security forces issue orders to expel Palestinian worshipers from Al-Aqsa Mosque in five different ways, as follows:

 The Israeli occupation invests its governmental, security and judicial arms to impose a demographic change in the occupied city of Jerusalem by allowing settlers and their settlement groups to take control of the largest number of Palestinian properties in Jerusalem and creating a new Israeli character for the city.
 The Israeli authorities also expel Palestinians from the city as part of such an endeavor.
 One of the most dangerous measures taken by the occupation in this regard is taking advantage of the Israeli judicial system to issue orders regarding settlements and changing the original character of the city by giving a false legal appearance to their actions, manipulation of laws and provisions, and racial discrimination against Palestinians.

-The Israeli occupation authorities seek to suppress any Palestinian demonstrations in Jerusalem, also acting to prevent the holding of any Palestinian national event and suppressing the role of Palestinian institutions in Jerusalem, including the Palestinian Authority’s institutions, in order to completely change the original character of the City.
+The Israeli authorities seek to suppress any Palestinian manifestations in Jerusalem and fight their presence decisively, as they work to prevent the establishment of any event or popular or sovereign role for Palestinian institutions in the city including those sponsored by the Palestinian Authority in an attempt to completely Israelify the city.